GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \right)
 \f]

-and we aim to compute maximal value in each row.
 We first create vector `rowMax` into which we will store the results and fetch it view `rowMaxView` (line 39).
 Next we prepare necessary lambda functions:

 * `fetch` (lines 44-46) is responsible for reading the matrix element value which is stored in the constant reference `value` and for returning its absolute value.
 The other parameters `rowIdx` and `columnIdx` correspond to row and column indexes respectively and they are omitted in our example.
 * `reduce` (lines 51-53) returns maximum value of the two input values `a` and `b`.
-* `keep` (line 58-60) stores the input `value` at the corresponding position, given by the row index `rowIdx`, in the ouput vector view `rowMaxView`.
+* `keep` (line 58-60) stores the input `value` at the corresponding position, given by the row index `rowIdx`, in the output vector view `rowMaxView`.

-Finaly we call the method `rowsReduction` (\ref TNL::Matrices::MultidiagonalMatrix::rowsReduction) with parameters telling the interval of rows to be processed (the first and second parameter), the lambda functions `fetch`, `reduce` and `keep`, and the idempotent element for the reduction operation which is the lowest number of given type (\ref std::numeric_limits< double >::lowest ).
+Finally, we call the method `rowsReduction` (\ref TNL::Matrices::MultidiagonalMatrix::rowsReduction) with parameters telling the interval of rows to be processed (the first and second parameter), the lambda functions `fetch`, `reduce` and `keep`, and the idempotent element for the reduction operation which is the lowest number of given type (\ref std::numeric_limits< double >::lowest ).
 The result looks as follows:

 \include MultidiagonalMatrixExample_rowsReduction.out

 ### Lambda matrices example <a name="lambda-matrices-flexible-reduction-example"></a>

 The reduction of matrix rows is available for the lambda matrices as well.
-See the follogin example:
+See the following example:

 \includelineno LambdaMatrixExample_rowsReduction.cpp

+On the lines 14-21, we create the lower triangular lambda matrix which looks as follows:

+\f[
+\left(
+\begin{array}{ccccc}
+1 &   &   &   &   \\
+2 & 1 &   &   &   \\
+3 & 2 & 1 &   &   \\
+4 & 3 & 2 & 1 &   \\
+5 & 4 & 3 & 2 & 1
+\end{array}
+\right)
+\f]

-On the lines 14-21, we create the same lower trianguilar lambda matrix as in the previous example.
-As we did it in similar examples for other matrix types, we want to compute maximal absolute value of matrix elements in each row.
+We want to compute maximal absolute value of matrix elements in each row.
 For this purpose we define well known lambda functions:

 * `fetch` takes the value of the lambda matrix element and returns its absolute value.
 * `reduce` computes maximum value of two input variables.